-Introduction
+1. Introduction

 Kenaf (Hibiscus cannabinus L.) is a fast-growing, warm-season annual herbaceous crop belonging to the family Malvaceae.
 Closely related to cotton (Gossypium hirsutum) and okra (Abelmoschus esculentus), kenaf is economically significant and widely cultivated for its fiber and emerging multipurpose applications (H'ng et al., 2009; Akinrotimi & Okocha, 2018).
 Globally, over 200 species in the Hibiscus genus have been identified, many of which possess both agricultural and industrial value (Hassan et al., 2018).
-Kenaf is also phylogenetically and functionally related to jute (Corchorus spp.), a staple fiber crop in many developing regions (Webber et al., 2003).
+Kenaf is also phylogenetically and functionally related to jute (Corchorus spp.), a staple fiber crop in many developing regions ().

 Originally grown for cordage (e.g., rope, sackcloth), kenaf has seen expanding utility in paper products, construction materials, absorbents, bio-composites, and livestock feed (Mostafa et al., 2013; Rowell et al., 1999).
 Its adaptability to various climatic zones and high biomass yield have made it a favorable crop in many parts of the world (Hossain et al., 2010).

 Recent agronomic research underscores the importance of nutrient management in optimizing kenaf quality.
 Potassium (K), in particular, is crucial for protein synthesis and fiber development.
 It facilitates enzymatic activation, osmotic regulation, and cellulose formation.
-Studies on kenaf and related crops like ramie (Boehmeria nivea) and fescue pastures have demonstrated that potassium and nitrogen supplementation significantly enhances yield and nutrient content (Salih et al., 2014; Shengxian, 1998; Van and Sultenfuss, 1998; Tatar et al., 2010; Liu et al., 2000).
+Studies on kenaf and related crops like ramie (Boehmeria nivea) and fescue pastures have demonstrated that potassium and nitrogen supplementation significantly enhances yield and nutrient content (Salih et al., 2014;; Tatar et al., 2010; Liu et al., 2000).

 The maturity stage at harvest strongly influences not only the total biomass but also the nutritional composition of kenaf.
-A three-year field trial in Oklahoma found that while plant populations remained stable across harvest dates, leaf biomass and crude protein content declined with increasing plant age due to leaf senescence (Bledsoe & Webber, 2001).
-Bhardwaj and Webber (1994) noted that crude protein in kenaf leaves could decrease from 8% to 5% between 70 and 140 days after planting (DAP).
-However, multi-cut harvesting strategies have shown promise in maintaining or even enhancing protein content across growth cycles (Bhardwaj et al., 1995).
+A three-year field trial in Oklahoma found that while plant populations remained stable across harvest dates, leaf biomass and crude protein content declined with increasing plant age due to leaf senescence () noted that crude protein in kenaf leaves could decrease from 8% to 5% between 70 and 140 days after planting (DAP).
+However, multi-cut harvesting strategies have shown promise in maintaining or even enhancing protein content across growth cycles ().

 Kenaf is not only a fiber crop but also has demonstrated potential as a nutritive forage, particularly due to its high protein content and digestibility.
-Previous studies have reported crude protein concentrations ranging from 14–34% in leaves, and 6–23% in whole plants (Killinger, 1969; Webber, 1993a; Swingle et al., 1978).
-It is rich in key minerals including potassium, calcium, magnesium, phosphorus, sodium, and essential micronutrients like iron, copper, and zinc (Vivian Ayamah, 2019; Kobiasy et al., 2001).
+Previous studies have reported crude protein concentrations ranging from 14–34% in leaves, and 6–23% in whole plants (It is rich in key minerals including potassium, calcium, magnesium, phosphorus, sodium, and essential micronutrients like iron, copper, and zinc (Vivian Ayamah, 2019;).

 Despite its potential, limited data exist on the stage-wise nutritional composition of kenaf, particularly in the BJRI-developed HC-95 variety.
 Understanding how nutrient content and crude protein levels vary with maturity can help optimize its use in animal nutrition and reduce dependence on commercial feed.